ebureauet/frontend-framework/README.md

 ## Usage

-The gruntfile in this project is setup to run `gulp-sass` and to watch the scss file for changes.
+The gulpfile in this project is setup to run `gulp-sass` and to watch the scss file for changes.
 Use the `gulp` command to start the process.

 ~~~
 $ gulp